SOME OF OUR DRILLING AND SAWING PROJECTS

 The Coronation Parade promenade and breakwater in Folkestone, Kent was built in the late 1930s.
 It consists of 91 reinforced concrete arches and promenade with a retaining wall to the rear.
 After many years exposed in the harsh sea environment the structure had begun to fail, sections of the concrete had started spalling and corrosion was eating away at the steel reinforcement contained within the concrete.
-The local council contracted a specialist company to carry out comprehensive concrete repairs and at the same time install into the entire structure an Impressed Current Cathodic Protection System.
-This system will prevent further corrosion of the steel reinforcement.
-Diamond Edge Drilling Ltd were called in by Concrete Repairs Ltd to carry out all the drilling and chasing required for the installation of the system anodes and cabling.
+The local council contracted a specialist company to carry out comprehensive concrete repairs and at the same time install into the structure a corrosion protection system.
+Diamond Edge Drilling Ltd were called in by the concrete repairs contractor to carry out the drilling and chasing required for the installation of the system anodes and cabling.

 The main elements of our work included but were not limited to:

-- 1360 41mm diameter holes drilled 2.4 to 3 metres deep, down into the arch walls
+- 1360 number 41mm diameter holes drilled 2.4 to 3 metres deep into the arch walls

-- 700 41mm diameter holes drilled 2.4 to 3.2 metres deep, down into the rear retaining wall
+- 700 number 41mm diameter holes drilled 2.4 to 3.2 metres deep into the rear retaining wall

-- 2720 41mm diameter holes drilled into the promenade deck
+- 2720 number 41mm diameter holes drilled into the promenade deck

-- 6000 linear metres of channeling chased into the promenade deck
+- 6000 number linear metres of channelling chased into the promenade deck

 During the course of the contract Diamond Edge worked in close co-operation with the Client and the other trades on site to ensure fluent operations where contractor activities inevitably crossed.
 Our work was completed on program despite being at the mercy of the elements!

 As with a lot of work on the Underground strict timescales had to be adhered to.
-Blackfriars underground station was closed to the public during weekends to facilitate these enabling works.
-We were given two 48-hour long weekend possessions of the station to complete the drilling and sawing work including set-up time on the platforms, clearing the site and making safe our work ready for the resumption of public services on Monday morning.
+Blackfriars Underground Station was closed to the public during weekends to facilitate these works.
+Our work was completed in just two 48-hour possessions of the station, resourced with six diamond drilling rigs, floor saws, hydraulic crunchers and three teams of seven operatives working in shift rotation throughout both weekends.